Asperitas image courtesy of Jim Montanus May 4th, 2021 5:28 pm with permission. Visit https://www.facebook.com/MontanusPhotography |

 Asperitas clouds over Burnie, Tasmania, Australia.
 Credit: © Gary McArthur, Cloud Appreciation Society Member 5353 |

 Actually, asperitas clouds are not that rare.
-My life surrounded by nature has been spent with my head in the clouds so to speak.
+My life surrounded by nature has been spent with my head in the clouds.
 I have observed these patterns many times and painted them at least twice.
 As a meteorologist, asperitas tell a weather story of a stable layer, wind shear and an unstable atmosphere above within the relatively warm and moist air where those clouds reside.
-Typically, atmospheric temperatures decrease with height but this tendency is inverted when the atmosphere actually warms instead as one climbs.
-This is why the stable layer is commonly referred to as an inversion.
+Normally, atmospheric temperatures decrease with height but this tendency is reversed when the atmosphere warms instead as one climbs through a stable inversion.

 Asperitas clouds form in Kanata, 2024 (Cindy Broderick/X) |

 Asperitas is a cloud formation first popularized and proposed as a type of cloud in 2009 by Gavin Pretor-Pinney of the Cloud Appreciation Society.
-Asperitas was added to the International Cloud Atlas as a supplementary feature in March 2017 and it is the first cloud formation added since cirrus intortus in 1951 - before I was even born!
+Asperitas was added to the International Cloud Atlas as a supplementary feature in March 2017.
+It is the first cloud formation added since cirrus intortus in 1951 - before I was even born!
 Asperitas means "roughness" in Latin.
 A Latin teacher friend told Pretor-Pinney to use the Latin verb "aspero" to name this new cloud, Pretor-Pinney said, because the poet Virgil used it to describe the sea "roughened by the northern winters' gales."
+Our ground-based view can only observe the undulating bottoms of these dramatic clouds as they ride the inversion.
+Some science is required to interpret those shapes in terms of what is happening within the clouds!

 Large expanses of asperitas are more common with warm frontal inversions which only have a slope of 1 (vertical) to 200 (horizontal).
 Cold fronts are much steeper with a slope of 1:50.